-The No Pants Subway Ride is an annual event staged by Improv Everywhere every January in New York City.
-(The date changes from year to year and is announced in early December.)
-The mission started as a small prank with seven guys and has grown into an international celebration of silliness, with dozens of cities around the world participating each year.
+The No Pants Subway Ride was created by Improv Everywhere in 2002.
+It occurred every January in New York City from 2002 to 2020.
+The mission started as a small prank with seven friends and grew into an international celebration of silliness, with dozens of cities around the world participating each year.

 The idea behind No Pants is simple: Random passengers board a subway car at separate stops in the middle of winter without pants.
 The participants behave as if they do not know each other, and they all wear winter coats, hats, scarves, and gloves.
 The only unusual thing is their lack of pants.

 Here’s a video telling the story of the very first No Pants Subway Ride: